Extending your visa in the UK

 Requesting a CAS - existing students only

 Please note if you will be studying at the University of Leeds for the first time as a new student, you do not need to request a CAS via this method.
-Your CAS will be issued to you by the relevant Admissions team, please see here for further details regarding how it can be issued to you.
+Your CAS will be issued to you by the relevant Admissions team, please see our application page for further details regarding how it can be issued to you.

 If you'll be staying on the same course, please contact us to discuss this as soon as you are aware that you require further time to complete it.
 To apply for further time to complete your course you'll need to request a Confirmation of Acceptance for Studies (CAS) from the International Student Advice team.